alice-i-cecile/feathers_inspector/MILESTONES.md

 - [] add an API to let users inspect multiple entities at once
 - [] group entities by archetype similarity
+- [] add on-screen instructions to log_style_inspection example
+- [] add settings struct for each inspection method, allowing users to pass it in

 ## Inspector customization

 - [] `InspectorSettings` trait for reflected type information
-- [] Customize display output based on `InspectorSettings`
+- [] customize display output based on `InspectorSettings`
-- [] Add settings struct for each inspection method, allowing users to pass it in

 ## Filtering and search